 While the authorities unravel the mystery behind GG’s disappearance, Grace grows closer to her high school’s golden boy, Mylo, who has faced a black hole of his own.
 She also uncovers some secrets from her mother’s long-lost past.
 The more Grace learns, the more she wonders.
 Did she ever really know her mother?
 Was GG abducted … or did she leave?
 And if she left, why?

-I breezed through this book in less than a day because it was just so enthralling.
+I breezed through this book, The Centre of the Universe, in less than a day because it was just so enthralling.
 The story hooked me from page one.

 It’s a book all about the relationships between mothers and daughters and examines it through the eyes of teenage Grace Carter.

 Grace is such an interesting character in that she feels very ordinary.
 And I don’t mean that in any negative manner but so frequently in YA the leading character is of the ‘special snowflake’ variety but Grace just felt very authentic.
 Yes she had a passion, for astronomy in her case, but it wasn’t overdone to the degree that it was a shoo-in that she was gonna be a future Nobel laureate.

 She geeked out at times, she fell hard for a boy, she struggled with her relationship with her mother GG and maternal grandmother Patricia, she felt guilty about that relationship with her mother after one day her mom inexplicably disappears, she trusts, she mistrusts, she has a well-rounded and believable friendship with her best friend Iris…

 This book is the best kind of coming of age story all wrapped up with an intense mystery storyline.
 I thoroughly enjoyed it and can’t wait to read more from this author in future.

 *An e-copy of this book was kindly provided to me by the publisher, Kids Can Press, via NetGalley in exchange for an honest review*